Napster founders reunite with social video service

 The company said it will focus on safety as one of its most important priorities to help root out "bad actors" who might use the service inappropriately.

-Several video communication services already exist on the Web including Microsoft Corp's Skype, Google's Hangout service and start-ups like Chatroulette.
+Several video communication services already exist on the Web including Microsoft Corp's (MSFT.O) Skype, Google's (GOOG.O) Hangout service and start-ups like Chatroulette.

 "We're trying to restore serendipity to the Internet," Parker said.
 "There's never been an environment like this for live performance on the Internet."